 - The Maestral is a pleasant summer wind blowing from the sea.
 Its natural force is approx. 16-20 knots and it usually starts early in the morning for then reaching its peak force in the early afternoon.

 - The Scirocco is not a seasonal wind, as it can blow at any time of the year bring rough seas and prolonged rain with a thickly cloudy sky.
-On average it blows at force 16-20 knots.
+On average it blows between 16-20 knots.

 - From the mainland, the Bora blows, bringing dry air and cooler temperatures.
-Its strength may vary from a light breeze to more intense.
+Its strength may vary from light to more intense breezes.

 Route from Split with Nautical Miles